 - I timed credit card applications before major purchases.
 In April of 2019, my family of four and I decided to take a last-minute cruise over spring break.
 We already had the money in our vacation savings fund to pay in cash, but I opened the Sapphire Reserve, so the $2,100 in cruise line fees could help earn a sign-up bonus.
 Then, I paid the card off in full to avoid interest.
 I later repeated the process with another card when I needed a new MacBook for my business.
 With the American Express Platinum Card, we spent $800 on a new washer and dryer after our family's 17-year-old set stopped working.
 We paid off the purchase from a household-savings account we contribute to monthly.

 - I travel frequently.
 In the last six months, I've traveled at least once a month — primarily for business, but often with my family as well.
 Those travel purchases earned many valuable points.

 17 Ways to Meet Credit Card Minimum Spending Requirements for a Bonus

 Step 3: Be True to Your Budget

-I realize that $14,000 worth of spending is a lot.
+To reach my goal, I had to commit to $14,000 worth of spending, which I realize is a lot.
 (In my case, $5,000 of those purchases were business expenses.)
-In reality, $14,000 in spending won’t be a realistic goal for everyone, and that’s OK.
-Maybe you shouldn’t aim to earn 300,000 reward points in six months.
-Perhaps for your budget, it may take 12 or even 18 months to meet those spending thresholds, in which case, you’ll need to time the opening of each new credit card appropriately.
+In reality, $14,000 in spending won't be a realistic goal for everyone, and that's OK.
+Maybe you shouldn't aim to earn 300,000 reward points in six months.
+Perhaps for your budget, it may take 12 or even 18 months to meet those spending thresholds, in which case, you'll need to time the opening of each new credit card appropriately.